 Publication is not the end of the process!
 You can help disseminate your paper and ensure it is as widely read and cited as possible.
 The SAGE Author Gateway has numerous resources to help you promote your work.
 Visit the Promote Your Article page on the Gateway for tips and advice.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Structural Health Monitoring Managing Editor as follows:
+Any correspondence or queries regarding journal content or proposals should be sent to the Structural Health Monitoring Managing Editor as follows:

 Michael D Todd: email@example.com